 It started a trend for all black kits, with Manchester United wearing one in the early years of the Premier League.
 Still have Juve shirt and, surprisingly, it still fits me 23 years on.
 Holland’s adidas kit at Italia 90 was another good one.

-What is your favourite goal?
+What is your favourite football moment?

 Hard to pick one, but World Cup goals always seemed to mean more as a kid, so it’s a toss-up between Bryan Robson’s 27 second goal against France in 1982 and David Platt’s goal against Belgium in 1990.
 I’ll say Platt’s – just …